matt-thompson-uk/Next-Fractal-Explorer/readme.md

 A Mandelbrot Plotter for the ZX Spectrum Next.

-The original Spectrum from the 1980s with its 32x24, 8 colour resolution wasn't really up to the job...
+The original Spectrum from the 1980s with its 32x24, 8 colour resolution wasn't really capable of plotting the Mandlebot set...

 ![Image](img/Screenshot_20240615_075512.png "Mandelbrot")